carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 ## Crop raster data with a geometry buffer

 It is not always the case that the AoI comes in the format of polygon.
 Sometimes one would like to perform analysis around a (set of) point(s), or polyline(s).
-For example, in our AoI, there are also some groundwater monitoring wells coming as point vector data.
+For example, in our AoI, there are also some groundwater monitoring wells available as point vector data.
 One may also want to perform analysis around these wells.
 The location of the wells is stored in `data/groundwater_monitoring_well`.

 We can first load the wells vector data, and select wells within the coverage of the image: